Reinventing a Traditional Style for Today’s Homeowner

 Beyond their appealing aesthetic, standing-seam metal roofs are a popular choice because of their good looks, durability, sustainability, and easy maintenance.
 Remember that original farmhouses were built on farms and homesteads and had to withstand the forces of nature, such as strong wind gusts, heavy rain, and snow, so these metal roofs play to that tradition.

 In addition to function, standing-seam metal roofs are also used as decorative accents over a porch, portico, or bay or boxed window when the rest of the roof may be covered in less-expensive asphalt shingles.

 Stunning exterior lighting is just one aspect that makes this one-story Contemporary Farmhouse style home that stops you in your tracks; there are also its picturesque landscape, inviting front porch with rustic wood columns, forward-facing gable, and gray standing-seam metal roof.
 The gable wings flanking the porch feature shed awnings that highlight the metal roof as a decor accent.
-The home has an open floor design, three bedrooms, 2.5 baths, and Great Room – family room, dining area, and main kitchen all in an open floor plan.
-Completing the amenities are a walk-in pantry, 677-square-foot 2-car garage located on the right side of the house, and 400-square-foot bonus room above the garage (Plan #142-1233).
+The home has an open floor design, three bedrooms, 2.5 baths, and a Great Room – family room, dining area, and main kitchen all in an open floor plan.
+Completing the amenities are a walk-in pantry, a 677-square-foot 2-car garage located on the right side of the house, and a 400-square-foot bonus room above the garage (Plan #142-1233).

 3. Vertical Siding

 It seems fitting that one of the elements of Modern Farmhouse design is vertically oriented siding, which like the original architectural style, dates to Colonial times when early settlers built and protected their homes with sawn boards cut from trees.
 Created out of necessity centuries ago merely as a practical and functional element, vertical siding has evolved into a trendy and versatile design feature in today’s modern residences.